D-Issa/IMDB_Movies/README.md

-# Exploratory Data Analysis on the top 1,000 Movies According to IMDB
+# From Reel to Real: The Analytics of 1,000 Top-Tier Movies
 ## Project Overview
 This project is an exploratory data analysis on the top 1,000 movies according to IMDB to provide business recommendations to maximize gross earnings and identify market competitiveness.
 I used R to clean and analyze the data, using libraries such as Tidyverse and Ggplot2.
 I successfully identified the movie features that resulted in the highest gross earnings and market competition, and provided data-driven recommendations for each of these variables in the Results and Business Recommendations section.
 For a more in depth analysis, please see that section or the [IMDB_Movies_EDA.md](https://github.com/D-Issa/IMDB_Movies/blob/main/IMDB_Movies_EDA.md) file.